Patient information: Vasculitis (Beyond the Basics)

 Primary angiitis of the central nervous system in adults

-Relapsing disease in granulomatosis with polyangiitis (Wegener's) and microscopic polyangiitis
+Identification and management of relapsing disease in granulomatosis with polyangiitis and microscopic polyangiitis

 Serum sickness and serum sickness-like reactions